 If you’re an expat or digital nomad, looking to spend a significant period in a foreign country, the most reliable way to get full medical insurance while abroad is to go through a specialist insurance provider.

-At William Russell, we provide international health insurance plans for people living and working abroad, giving you access to top hospitals and doctors, cancer care and mental health support, so you never need to worry about your level of cover.
+At William Russell, we provide international health insurance plans for people living and working abroad, giving you access to top hospitals and doctors, cancer care and mental health support.

 As with any insurance policy, you’ll need to make sure that you keep evidence in the form of receipts for any consultations or treatments you pay for, otherwise you won’t be able to claim back the costs from your insurer.